Inventory Management

 Edit Parts

-To edit a part, from the Inventory list you can click the action gear on the right and then choose Edit.
+To edit a part, navigate to the Inventory list, select the action gear on the right side of the record, and choose Edit.

 The Edit Inventory Information screen will appear.
-Make any changes you wish and click the green Save button on the bottom.
+Make the necessary changes, then select the green Save button at the bottom to apply the updates.

 Back To Top